librasteve/raku-Cro-Website-Basic/README.md

 In my previous feedback, I have mentioned that I would like to be able to build Cro components directly in raku code with the HTML::Functional library instead of with crotmp.
 My feedback has been poorly formed because my ideas of what I have wanted have been also in very early stages of formation - so apologies for any lack of clarity.

-This repo is my attempt in the last two weeks to elaborate what I think is the set of features of a Component module to support the coding style that I seek - hopefully Cromponent can be adjusted to make this style possible in addition to the crotmp style.
+This repo is my attempt in the last two weeks to elaborate what I think is the set of features of a Cromponent module to support the coding style that I seek - hopefully Cromponent can be adjusted to make this style possible in addition to the crotmp style.
 I would encourage you to start the server on your machine (see Getting Started info below to get a feel for what I am doing, especially with Pico CSS and SASS)

 Here is the tree and some explanations:

 lib
-├── Component
+├── Cromponent
-│   └── BaseLib.rakumod           <== 2. my idea is that the Component module comes with a set of standard libraries ├── Component.rakumod             <== 1. this is a "stand in" for the Cromponent.rakumod module [1]
+│   └── BaseLib.rakumod           <== 2. my idea is that the Cromponent module comes with a set of standard libraries ├── Cromponent.rakumod             <== 1. this is a "stand in" for the Cromponent.rakumod module [1]
 └── Cro-Website-Basic             <== 3. this is my current website project name ... likely to changes
     ├── Routes
     │   ├── BaseExamples.rakumod  <== 4a. this is an early wip to implement the Pico examples as a lib